Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/README.md

 | **Web Scraper**                                     | [Requirements](https://make.sc/makescraper)                                                                                                                                          | Feb 23, 2020 (*Tuesday*)                                                                          |
 | **Blog Post**                                       | [Rubric](https://docs.google.com/document/d/1T1oqHFoRo0kl7mPUTFupmsoEkLYltKsVgtqyGKDaCgY/edit)                                                                                       | March 4, 2020 *(Tuesday)*                                                                         |
 | **MakeUtility Project <br>& Presentation**                             | [Requirements](https://make.sc/makeutility)                                                                                                                                          | March 4, 2020 *(Tuesday)*                                                                                   |

+## Late Assignment Policy

+- Late assignments that are submitted **more than 5 days (120 hours)** after the deadline will be given a **25% late penalty**.
+- The **absolute last day** to submit any assignment will be **Tuesday, March 4 at 11:59 PM**.

+If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

 ## Evaluation